tpapp/LogDensityProblems.jl/docs/src/index.md

 ## Manual unpacking and transformation

 If you prefer to implement the transformation yourself, you just have to define the following three methods for your problem: declare that it can evaluate log densities (but not their gradient, hence the `0` order), allow the dimension of the problem to be queried, and then finally code the density calculation with the transformation.
-(Note that using [`TransformedLogDensity`](@ref) takes care of all of these for you, as shown above).
+(Note that using `TransformedLogDensities.TransformedLogDensity` takes care of all of these for you, as shown above).

 ```@example 1
 function LogDensityProblems.capabilities(::Type{<:NormalPosterior})